Georgia Septic Tank Regulations — Chapter 511-3-1, Rule .05

 Material Approvals

-Georgia accepts polyethylene septic tanks that meet the Chapter 511-3-1 construction standards.
-All major rotomolded HDPE manufacturers (Norwesco, Snyder, Enduraplas, Chem-Tainer) have approved models on Georgia DPH's list.
-Key verifications at order:
+Georgia allows polyethylene septic tanks that meet Chapter 511-3-1 standards.
+Approved models from Norwesco, Snyder, Enduraplas, and Chem-Tainer are on Georgia DPH's list.
+Check these details when ordering:

 - Tank model appears on the current DPH approval list.